Our Greenlanes are under threat. There are people who want to see all

 *For larger vehicles, an 8,000 or 9,000 lb. -rated winch is recommended.

-but trying to raise any form of assistance on the CB is usually not much
+Take a mobile phone.
+CB’s are useful for local and inter-group comms but trying to raise any form of assistance on the CB is usually not much better than useless.

 Open gates should be left open - and closed ones shut after you've gone through.